Ar0xA/ar0xa.github.io/_posts/2015-08-12-oraclesplodes-borse.md

 ---
 Surprise, Frech Fries, All Lies!
 The internet exploded again because someone was wrong.

-After jduck's recent rise to infosec rockstar status, which obviously made some people envious
+After jduck's recent rise to infosec rockstar status, which obviously made some people envious (
 <img src="/public/images/oraclesplodes/purehateenvious.JPG" />

-It was only a matter of time before the infosec community found a new target.
+) it was only a matter of time before the infosec community found a new target.
 We did in less than 10 days and as a result this was the infosec community last night:

 <img src="https://imgs.xkcd.com/comics/duty_calls.png" />